jonmills/btstack/port/windows-h4-zephyr/README.md

     $ make

-Note: When compiling with msys2-32 bit and/or the 32-bit toolchain, compilation fails as `conio.h` seems to be mission.
+Note: When compiling with msys2-32 bit and/or the 32-bit toolchain, compilation fails as `conio.h` seems to be missing.
 Please use msys2-64 bit with the 64-bit toolchain for now.

 ## Run example